 Martha Stewart, Snoop Dogg and the fantasy of national harmony

-While I watched the Oscars a few weeks back, I was struck (as I am every year) by Americans’ obsession with seeing groups of celebrities palling around on television.
+While I watched the Oscars, I was struck (as I am every year) by Americans’ obsession with seeing groups of celebrities palling around on television.
 It seems we’re endlessly enchanted by the sight of celebrities rubbing elbows, and we’re particularly delighted when they appear in unlikely combinations.